Dr. Timothy Tait, Communications Director

 I had the chance to learn Lean problem solving through the PDCA cycle from Samuel Obara, and during that training I really felt the depth of his experience and his simple, no-nonsense approach to TPS was exactly what our company needed to help with the structuring and focus of our Lean conversion.
 I spoke to Sammy about our company and expressed that we were only in our Lean infancy, but very much ready to go.
 Sammy as well as Chris Tadano were kind enough to visit with us, walk the gemba, and provide our entire management team with a TPS/Lean overview which proved to be extremely worthwhile.
 Most notable was Sammy’s ability to convey to a room full of individuals the essence of TPS in a way that brought everyone on our management team solid awareness of the bigger picture, especially the importance of kaizen – how a relentless focus on small, regular improvements creates a culture of excellence, company-wide.
 Our ownership is excited to build our relationship with Sammy and Honsha.
 We are already seeing solid, notable improvements and we believe that through this partnership there is no limit to what we can achieve as a company.

-I attended Mr. Obara’s workshop on Lean Culture in Los Angeles.
+I attended (Honsha’s) workshop on Lean Culture in Los Angeles.
 It was a very inspiring workshop.
 Two things I found very special.
-First, it was the real stories told by Mr. Obara about his experience in Toyota.
+First, it was the real stories told by (Honsha) about experience in Toyota.
 I have read a few books about the culture of Toyota.
 But hearing first hand experience from a Toyota veteran was much more touching and powerful.
 Second, it was the simulation exercise that we gone through.
 There was a lot of fun by running a pizza restaurant and learnt how the principles of Lean could be applied.
-Thank you once again, Mr. Obara.
+Thank you once again.